Savant-sys/michaelkhuri.com/README.md

-# Personal Developer Portfolio: michaelkhuri.com
+# Personal Portfolio Website: michaelkhuri.com

+Optimized for seamless viewing on both mobile and desktop devices.

 ## Deployment
 Every branch is automatically deployed by Vercel with their GitHub integration, where the main branch is automatically aliased to michaelkhuri.com